 You are here: Home About Us

 At Horizon Christian School we believe that educating a child is of the highest calling.
 Since 1977, we have made that calling our priority by providing quality Christian education for families in the Columbia Gorge area.
-At Horizon, we are dedicated to helping each student develop their full potential by encouraging academic excellence, integrity, Godly character, and a passion for life.
+At Horizon, we are dedicated to helping each student develop their full potential by educating academic excellence, biblical integration, and character development.
 We stress a challenging academic program taught by caring, experienced teachers using the highest quality curriculum integrated with a biblical worldview.

 Horizon Christian School is accredited by the Northwest Accreditation Commission (NWAC).